 From this start point, we can develop a plan together with you with a goal to improve your function and reduce your pain.
 Our goal is to change your words from “I can’t” to “Yes, I Can”.

-Options for mild to moderate arthritis can include:
+Treatment options for mild to moderate arthritis can include:

 - Exercise or physical therapy